 And, keep in mind, 12.5% is just the starting point for corporate taxes.
 So, if you have a good advisor and know what you’re doing, rates can go even lower.

 We’ll dig into a few of these incentives in greater detail below.
-But for now, let’s get back to banking and look at why people are opening Irish bank accounts as a non-resident in the first place.
+But for now, let’s get back to banking and look at why people are opening bank accounts in Ireland as a non-resident in the first place.

-Whether you’re an individual, have a full-blown business, or own an Irish LP, having an Irish bank account as a non-resident has benefits.
+Whether you’re an individual, have a full-blown business, or own an Irish LP, having a bank account in Ireland as a non-resident has benefits.

-Irish bank accounts can get you access to low-cost SEPA transfers, the Eurozone, and the ability to easily send and receive money between European markets.
+Opening a bank account here can get you access to low-cost SEPA transfers, the Eurozone, IBAN, and the ability to easily send and receive money between European markets.

 As regulations increase, laws change, and non-resident banking gets even more difficult in Europe, those who are already existing customers will be at a huge advantage.